fyrejet/fyrejet/README.md

 // preliminary testing done with uWS 17.5.0, but it is NOT covered with tests yet const low = require('../index').uwsCompat
-/* Uses jkybernees's and schamberg97's low-http-server
-*/

 const app = require('../index')({
   prioRequestsProcessing: false, // without this option set to 'false' uWS is going to be extremely sluggish.
-However, this will reduce speed for node's native http
+However, this will reduce speed for node's native http, in case you switch back
   server: low(), // You can pass options to low(), check low-http-server documentation
   serverType: 'uWebSockets' // also required, or there will always be errors })